 Returning following a successful 2021 event, The Manchester Flower Show is set to bloom once again, brightening up the lovely streets of our city this summer.
 Confirming the news over on their website, CityCo and Manchester BID will work with their partners and networks to bring colourful flower installations, outdoor dining areas and a ‘citywide green takeover’ – and they’ve even called on local businesses to get involved to help the event come back with a bang.

-Spanning across the entire city between May 29th and June 6th, visitors will able to experience a stunning trail of flowers and greenery around every corner – with areas such as Ancoats Cutting Room Square, New Islington Marina, Corn Exchange, Spinningfields, First Street, Manchester Cathedral, the Village and Stevenson Square.
+Spanning across the entire city between June 2nd and June 5th, visitors will be able to experience a stunning trail of flowers and greenery around every corner – with areas such as Deansgate, St Anne’s Square, Market Street and Exchange Square getting in the botanical spirit.
 Yep, when we say the entire city, we mean it.

 The region’s best floristry and gardening talent will team up for the occasion, turning shop windows, lampposts, vintage cars and even pop-up gardens into floral pieces of art.

 - The Queen’s Platinum Jubilee Urban Garden in St Ann’s Square